athenian-apcs/functional-interfaces/README.md

 These categories have versions for each basic type (for example, you can have an `IntUnaryOperator`, a `DoubleUnaryOperator`, a `LongUnaryOperator`, etc).

+### How to Use Functional Interfaces

+Functional interfaces look complicated, but they're actually really simple!
+A class implementing a functional interface simply has one method: the function being represented by the object.
+For an example, see problem 1 in `MyMain.java`.
+Because they're so simple, there's a special notation that allows you to create them very easily (but you can still use the complicated version).
+This is called "lambda notation" or simply a lambda, and you can see an example of it in problem 2 in `MyMain.java`.